frithnanth/raku-Math-Libgsl/README.md

 There are several groups of functions each coming with its own module.
 To avoid a massive pollution of the namespace each module exports groups of symbols using tags, so the programmer can choose what to import, or import all the tagged symbols using **:ALL**.

-Math::Libgsl does nothing so far, it just contains the pod6 documentation.
+The base-name module Math::Libgsl contains the pod6 documentation.
+Use the module specific for your program instead.

+Math::Libgsl::Complex will not be implemented, because Raku's Complex datatype works fine.
+Its Raw counterpart, Math::Libgsl::Raw::Complex, is present because it's needed by other modules that rely on the GSL implementation of complex numbers.

 Math::Libgsl::Elementary makes these tags available: